lkmklsmn/MitoTrace/README.md

 ## Install
-If you want to use the lastest version of MitoTrace, please install it directly from GitHub.
-First you need to install the devtools and load the devtools package, then use install_github("lkmklsmn/MitoTrace") as follow:
+If you want to use the lastest version, please install it directly from GitHub:
 ```
-install.packages("devtools")
 library("devtools")
 install_github("lkmklsmn/MitoTrace")
 ```